Guru: Gender and caste

 The Hindu texts offer a conflicting view of whether access to guru and education was limited to men and to certain varna (castes).
-The Vedas and the Upanishads never mention any restrictions based either on gender or on varna.
+The Vedas and the Upanishads never mention any restrictions based either on gender or varna.
 The Yajurveda and Atharvaveda texts state that knowledge is for everyone, and offer examples of women and people from all segments of society who are guru and participated in vedic studies.
 The Upanishads assert that one's birth does not determine one's eligibility for spiritual knowledge, only one's effort and sincerity matters.

-In theory, the early Dharma-sutras and Dharma-sastras, such as Paraskara Grhyasutra, Gautama Smriti and Yajnavalkya smriti, state all four varnas are eligible to all fields of knowledge; while verses of Manusmriti state that Vedic study is available only to men of three varnas, unavailable to Shudra and women.
-In practice, state Stella Kramrisch and others, the guru tradition and availability of education extended to all segments of ancient and medieval society.
+The early Dharma-sutras and Dharma-sastras, such as Paraskara Grhyasutra, Gautama Smriti and Yajnavalkya smriti, state all four varnas are eligible to all fields of knowledge while verses of Manusmriti state that Vedic study is available only to men of three varnas, unavailable to Shudra and women.
+Kramrisch, Scharfe, and Mookerji state that the guru tradition and availability of education extended to all segments of ancient and medieval society.
 Lise McKean states the guru concept has been prevalent over the range of class and caste backgrounds, and the disciples a guru attracts come from both genders and a range of classes and castes.
 During the bhakti movement of Hinduism, which started in about mid 1st millennium CE, the gurus included women and members of all varna.